cysouw/diathesis/text/c03_prepositions.md

 ### [ Np | –N ] Intransitive conciliative {#sec:prepositions-intransitive-preposition-anticausative}

-For these intransitive verbs a (non-governed) prepositional constituent alternates with a nominative subject [@Next a,b].
+For these intransitive verbs a (non-governed) prepositional constituent alternates with a nominative subject [@next a,b].

 :::ex
 a.
 Er klappert mit der Tür.
 b.
 Die Tür klappert.
 :::

-With some verbs the old nominative can be retained as genitive possessor of the new nominative [@Next b].
+With some verbs the old nominative can be retained as genitive possessor of the new nominative [@next b].
 Because of this possessor, the alternation is referred to by Levin [-@levin1993: 77] as "Possessor Subject".
-However, the old nominative and genitive possessor need not be the same participant [@Next c], so this should not be seen as a definitional characteristic.
-The possessor (if present) in turn can show an alternation with a dative for some verbs [@Next d], see [@sec:case-possessor-of-nominative-to-dative-experiencer].
+However, the old nominative and genitive possessor need not be the same participant [@next c], so this should not be seen as a definitional characteristic.
+The possessor (if present) in turn can show an alternation with a dative for some verbs [@next d], see [@sec:case-possessor-of-nominative-to-dative-experiencer].

 :::ex
 a.
 Ich passe in den Anzug.